Easy Guide To Setting Up A Beautiful Mimosa Bar

 Cranberry mimosas are particularly great for baby showers held around Christmas because it lends itself to that theme.

-3 ounces peach juice 3 ounces sparkling wine or champagne peach slices for garnish
+3 ounces peach juice or peach nectar 3 ounces sparkling wine or champagne peach slices for garnish

 Raspberry Lemonade Mimosa